davidtchiu/davidtchiu.github.io/teaching/cs475/hwk3.malloc/index.md

     Remember from the previous primer that we learned the array-index syntax `my_employees[i]` is really a short-hand for `*(my_employees+i)`?
 Because of the earlier cast, C knows to skip `sizeof(Employee) == 20` bytes every time `i` is incremented.
 How convenient that we can use the array-index syntax in this context to dereference each 20-byte block as an `Employee`!

-  - On **Line 30**: frees up the `num_employees * sizeof(Employee)` bytes from the heap, so that the space can be reclaimed and used by another part of the process.
+  - On **Line 30 (important word on Garbage Collection)**: This line _frees_ up the `num_employees * sizeof(Employee)` bytes from the heap, so that the space can be reclaimed and used by another part of the process.
 Be careful! at this point, `my_employees` now points to an invalid address.
 If you try to dereference `my_employees` now (as in Lines 21-25), you'll receive a segmentation fault.

+    - If your program doesn't free up memory that's no longer being used, then the memory remains allocated on the heap.

+    - You can never reclaim this memory because there are no longer any pointers referencing its location.

+    - This is called a **memory leak**, which will cause your program to eat up increasing amounts of memory over time, sucking up system resources.

+    - While garbage collection is automatically handled by languages like Java, we don't have that luxury in C!
+It is completely up to the programmer to decide when free memory from the heap.

 ##### Part 4: Dynamic Memory Allocation